Quantifier (logic): History

 In work that culminated in Peirce (1885), Charles Sanders Peirce and his student Oscar Howard Mitchell independently invented universal and existential quantifiers, and bound variables.
 Peirce and Mitchell wrote Πx and Σx where we now write ∀x and ∃x.
 Peirce's notation can be found in the writings of Ernst Schröder, Leopold Loewenheim, Thoralf Skolem, and Polish logicians into the 1950s.
 Most notably, it is the notation of Kurt Gödel's landmark 1930 paper on the completeness of first-order logic, and 1931 paper on the incompleteness of Peano arithmetic.
+Per Martin-Löf adopted a similar notation for dependent products and sums in his intuitionistic type theory, which are conceptually related to quantification.

 Peirce's approach to quantification also influenced William Ernest Johnson and Giuseppe Peano, who invented yet another notation, namely (x) for the universal quantification of x and (in 1897) ∃x for the existential quantification of x.
-Hence for decades, the canonical notation in philosophy and mathematical logic was (x)P to express "all individuals in the domain of discourse have the property P," and "(∃x)P" for "there exists at least one individual in the domain of discourse having the property P." Peano, who was much better known than Peirce, in effect diffused the latter's thinking throughout Europe.
+Hence for decades, the canonical notation in philosophy and mathematical logic was (x)P to express "all individuals in the domain of discourse have the property P", and "(∃x)P" for "there exists at least one individual in the domain of discourse having the property P".
+Peano, who was much better known than Peirce, in effect diffused the latter's thinking throughout Europe.
 Peano's notation was adopted by the Principia Mathematica of Whitehead and Russell, Quine, and Alonzo Church.
 In 1935, Gentzen introduced the ∀ symbol, by analogy with Peano's ∃ symbol. ∀ did not become canonical until the 1960s.

 Around 1895, Peirce began developing his existential graphs, whose variables can be seen as tacitly quantified.
 Whether the shallowest instance of a variable is even or odd determines whether that variable's quantification is universal or existential.
 (Shallowness is the contrary of depth, which is determined by the nesting of negations.)
 Peirce's graphical logic has attracted some attention in recent years by those researching heterogeneous reasoning and diagrammatic inference.